 All current and prospective Park Day School families may apply for financial assistance, regardless of their grade level or current financial assistance status.

-For new students, financial assistance decisions are mailed with admission decisions on March 17, 2017.
+For new students, financial assistance decisions are mailed with admission decisions in March.
 Current Park Day families receive financial assistance awards for the following year with their enrollment contracts.